 The Sola Busca Tarot

-In the introduction we have met 3 cards of the Sola Busca deck, that inspired the RWS deck.
+In the introduction, we have met 3 cards of the Sola Busca deck, that inspired the RWS deck.
 In fact, in 1907 the Sola Busca family did send black and white photographs of the deck in 1907 to the British Museum.
-Edgar Waite was a regular visitor, so he most probably was be able to consult the images.
-Two years later he published his own deck.
+Edgar Waite was a regular visitor, so most probably, he was able to consult them.
+Two years later, he published his own deck.

 The Sola Busca deck is nowadays attributed to the Italian painter Nicola di maestro Antonio.
-Although the structure is typical for the Tarot, with 78 cards, 22 trumps, 4 suits and 40 pip cards, the images are radically different from every other Tarot.
-All cards were illustrated and the trumps had little to do with the standard trumps.
+Although the structure is typical for the Tarot, with 78 cards, 22 trumps, 4 suits and 40 pip cards, the images are radically different from every other Tarot related deck, existing in that period of time.
+All cards were illustrated, and the trump cards had little to do with the standard trumps.
 Some of them can be recognized, but nothing more.
-On all cards a male character, not one single woman in the trumps.
+On all cards, there is a male character, there is no single woman on the trumps.
 They have numbers and names, indeed a very modern deck.
 Here below three random trump examples from the deck previously owned by the Sola Busca family and actually conserved in the Pinacoteca di Brera.
-The cards were probably printed around 1491 and have been hand coloured around 1500.
+The cards were probably printed around 1491 and have been hand colored around 1500.

 From left to right we see the numbers VIII (NERONE), XVI (OLIVO) and XX (NENEROTO).
 The card XVI seems related to the Sun and card XX gives to me the same impression as the Tower (Foudre).
 Card VIII, I could eventually relate it to the Devil.
 The pip cards are weird, sometimes even grotesque as the next examples will show you..